airpair/spinning-guide/post.md

 ### 4.1 Use our integrated workflow !!

 ** Our custom flow**:
-- Will save you time automatically setting up details like inviting the right emails.
+- Save time automatically setting up details like inviting the right emails.
-- Integrates with and updates your chat room and the airpair.com UI.
+- Integrates with and updates the state of your chat room and the airpair.com UI.
-- Triggers *@pairbot* to follow up with customers until the release your pay.
+- Triggers *@pairbot* to follow up with customers until they release your pay.

-** Do not create a normal hangout via chat / g+ or slack as**:
+** Normal hangouts via gchat / g+ or slack means**:
-- Recordings will not be accessible to the customer via our system.
+- Recordings will not be accessible to the custome
-- We are unlikely help release payments if an integrated hangout wasn't created and properly tracked.
+- We are unlikely get help with payouts without the interactions tracked and accessible for reference.

-### 4.2 Instructions & Confirmation
+### 4.2 Instructions

-#### 4.2.1 The (secret) entrance
+#### 4.2.1 The *secret* entrance

-**!!
-Self-spinning only works from 25 minutes before through 15 minutes after your confirmed session time.** Outside this time range or logged in with the wrong email address (e.g. a different google account not associated with the booking) you will see a blank page.
+**Note that self-spinning only works 25 minutes before through to 15 minutes after your confirmed time.** Outside that range or logged in with the wrong email (e.g. a different google account not associated with the booking) and you will see a blank page.

-To begin enter the self spinning flow, take your booking url and add `/spin` at the end.
-For example if your booking were at:
+To enter the self spinning flow add `/spin` at the end of your booking url and.
+For example take:

 <pre>
 https://www.airpair.com/bookings/54fe3005058e3f0c003218ac
 </pre>

-The following urls logged in as you will both enter the flow:
+Either of the following url formats logged in as you will enter the flow:
 <pre>
 https://www.airpair.com/bookings/54fe3005058e3f0c003218ac<b style="color:#c7254e">/spin</b>

 http://booking.airpa.ir/54fe3005058e3f0c003218ac<b style="color:#c7254e">/spin</b>
 </pre>

-The feature is self documented.
-It is very straightforward if you are aware of the Gotchas in the next section.
+One entered the feature is self documented.
+It is very straightforward if you are aware of the Gotchas below.

-#### 4.2.1 On-time creation and recording
+#### 4.2.1 Timely creation and recording

-Both the time you create and begin recording are recorded captured by the Hangouts API and saved as data for the Mojo API <sup>4</sup>.
+Both the time you create and begin recording are recorded captured by the Hangouts API and stored for the `AirPair Mojo API` <sup>3</sup>.

-** 10 mins before ** your Hangout *should* be ready to provide a buffer for special use cases in covered in (4.4) and troubleshooting covered in (4.5).
+** 10 mins before ** your Hangout *should* be ready.
+10 minutes is a good buffer for special use cases (see 4.4) and troubleshooting (see 4.5).

-A link will automatically shared by @pairbot 10 minutes before. ** If you do not see @pairbot sharing a link to confirm things are setup right, you probably missed something and should start again
+@pairbot will automatically shared your hangout link. ** If you don't see @pairbot say your hangout is ready, you have missed something and should start again from the beginning.

 ![](https://cloud.githubusercontent.com/assets/979542/9191810/799b9650-3fba-11e5-8e7c-6a36ce4919d8.png)

-** By the confirm time **, press the "Start Broadcast" button to begin recording.
-If you are your pair are set up and ready begin recording early.
+** By the confirmed time **, press the green "Start Broadcast" button to begin recording.
+Hangouts are made private after your broadcast is complete.
+The ods of someone seeing you session live are slim to nil.

+If you and your pair are set up and ready you may begin recording early.
 If your pair is not present or still setting up, begin recording when the clock hits the confirmed time.

-** Tip 1 ** If your first time self spinning, set up your hangout 20 minutes before.
+** Tip 1 ** If it is your first time self spinning, set up your hangout 20 minutes before.
 Once familiar it should take comfortably less than 3 minutes.
 - - -
-** Tip 2 ** If your customer explicitly asks you not to record the hangout because for IP or code privacy, please record the beginning of the hangout then press "Stop broadcast" when you begin to cover sensitive information.
+** Tip 2 ** If your customer explicitly asks you not to record the hangout because of IP or code privacy, please record the beginning of the hangout then press "Stop broadcast" when you begin to cover sensitive information.
 - - -
 ** Tip 3 ** Historically customers uncomfortable with / refusing to use video
 have caused problems.
 Try flag if the customer has issues with
-@customer-service during onboarding and not at the last moment.
+@customer-service during onboarding (section 5) and not at the last moment.

 ### 4.3 Gotchas

-1) Even though the self-spin flow invites your personal email to the hangout, **user 1 hangout window** as the @airpair.com account you login with.
+1) Though the self-spin flow invites your personal email to the hangout, **use 1 hangout window** logged in as the @airpair.com account.
 2 hangout windows will cause an echo.
 Closing the incognito @airpair.com window and re-joining with your personal g+ email will stop the recording.

-2) Remember to **open a fresh incognito window** with link you get given in the second step.
-If you had another incognito window still lying around and signed into an existing google account, the integration will fail and you will not see pairbot share the link in chat.
+2) Remember to **open a fresh incognito window** with then link you get given in the second step.
+If you have another incognito window lying around and signed into another google account, the flow will fail and you will not see pairbot in chat.

-3) **Popup Blockers** and AdBlockers may hinder the hangout API from opening a new window for the Hangout.
+3) **Popup Blockers** and AdBlockers may hinder the Hangout API from opening a new window for the Hangout.

 ### 4.4 Special use-cases